jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2023/2023-12-19-ssh_agent_forwarding.md

 ssh username@serveraddress
 ```

 You should now be able to access the remote server without a passphrase, even though the passphrase is still attached to the private key.
-If you wan to **confirm** that the passphrase is still attached to the private key run the following command :
+If you want to **confirm** that the passphrase is still attached to the private key run the following command :

 ```bash
 ssh-keygen -y -f ~/.ssh/id_rsa